Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

 \subsubsection{Graphs and Networks}

 \begin{enumerate}

 \item \textbf{Assemble Networks}

-For each sequence of graphs respective to a frequency band, a threshold was chosen, and only the interactions with magnitude values higher this threshold were considered as edges of the graphs.
+For each sequence of graphs respective to a frequency band, a threshold was chosen, and only the interactions with magnitude values higher than this threshold were considered edges of the graphs.

 \begin{itemize} \item Delta (0-4Hz), threshold = $0.8$ \item Theta (4-8Hz), threshold = $0.5$ \item Alpha (8-12Hz), threshold = $0.5$ \item Beta (13-30Hz), threshold = $1.0$ \item Gamma (25-100Hz), threshold = $2.5$